-Flippa is the largest global company that facilitates the sale of apps, websites and companies.
-If you have a fully-developed app that you wish to sell, Flippa has a huge range of potential buyers on their platform.
-Apps sell on the site for anywhere from a couple of hundred dollars to upwards of $100,000, so this could be a great place to sell your app.
+Flippa is the largest global company that facilitates the sale of apps, websites, and companies.
+If you have fully-developed business ideas that you wish to sell, Flippa has a huge range of potential buyers on its platform.
+Apps sell on the site for anywhere from a couple of hundred dollars to upwards of $100,000, so this could be a great place to sell your app or small business.

 Fliptopia operates in a similar way.
 The sale prices tend to be pretty similar to those on Flippa.